 However, what do all these mentions mean?
 And aren’t they equally difficult to compare as the differences between research fields?
 A number of challenges surround the use of altmetrics.
 Some subjects are simply more popular for a wider audience than others.
 There are also geographical and language limitations and the coverage is not well defined.
 The data that feed altmetrics are not yet transparent enough, so interpretation needs to be done with caution.
 Perhaps the most prominent challenge is the ease with which (alt)metrics-based evaluation systems can be gamed.
 There is still a long way to go.
 Some fear that altmetrics will introduce a new form of competition not based on scientific quality.
 There is positive potential though.
 Social media are all about interaction and engagement.
 Therefore the current agreement is that rather than the impact on scientific progress, altmetrics show the influence and engagement of a researcher beyond the borders of the academic world and the impact on society.
 It reflects the endeavours of a researcher to share knowledge, making science more accessible.

 Accessibility and knowledge sharing go, of course, hand in hand with the principles of Open Science.
 There is an EU expert group that is looking into altmetrics as part of Open Science and how it can support disseminating knowledge beyond academic boarders .
 Institutions could stimulate their researchers to think beyond citations.
-The other way around, with altmetric data a researcher can provide extra information to the board of their research group, which could help in strategic decision-making on what direction to take.
+The other way around, with altmetric data a researcher can provide extra information to the board of their research group.
 Moreover, a healthy online buzz can be an early indication that your paper is of wider interest.
 Citations through the traditional publications take a lot longer to appear.
 This could particularly help the early-career researcher, or bring to light the less cited disciplines.

 Looking at the wider picture